livetrails/targetj/README.md

 Imagine building a single-page web app using a unified approach for API integration, animations, event handling, and more—without having to manage asynchronous calls, loops, callbacks, promises, timeouts, state management, CSS, HTML attributes, tags, or HTML nesting.
 That’s exactly what TargetJ offers: it simplifies the entire development process with a new, simplified approach.

-## Do I still need HTML and CSS files?

-No, static HTML or CSS files are not necessary.
-We believe they introduce complexity, brittleness, and act as an intermediary that diverts focus from the end application.
-It's better to reduce the gap between the application and the user experience.
-In TargetJ, HTML elements, styles, and attributes are written as targets, enabling them to function independently while at the same time being well integrated with the other logic targets of the application.
-This provides a flexible and fluid medium for creating new user experiences that would otherwise be difficult to achieve.

 ## Can I integrate TargetJ as a library into my existing page?

 Yes, you can integrate TargetJ as a library into your existing page!
 TargetJ is designed to work as either a library or a framework.
 It was developed to be flexible and compatible with other libraries and frameworks, allowing you to enhance your page with minimal changes.
 You can find an example at the end of this page.